The role of heating on the formation and the dynamics of YSO jets : I. A parametric study: MHD equations and analytical solutions

 \section{MHD equations and analytical solutions}

-\subsection{Physical framework and MHD Equations}
+\subsection{Physical framework and MHD equations}

 We intend to study properties and stability of magnetically driven disk outflows which will be referred to as " disk jet" hereafter.
 We call "spine" jet the plasma ejected from the star, as well as the plasma from the magnetosphere heated by the stellar corona up to the SDI zone.
 We use the same nomenclature that was used in \cite{jannaud2023numerical} to clearly differentiate between the contribution of each component.
 To keep track of the separation, we use a passive tracer $C_{Tr}$ that canvas the evolution of each component, for which an example is given in Appendix \ref{tarcers},

 We use MHD equations, following the evolution of the heaviest species which dominate in the plasma.
 The plasma of interest is partially ionized, but still can be described by a one fluid approximation.
 Ionization has to be high enough for the magnetic field to play a role in the plasma evolution.